rueckstiess/digital-garden/content/garden/low-code-no-code-no-apps/index.md

 {{<figure src="./hero.png" width="100%" alt="plot of a linear function">}}

 There are no apps anymore.
 Software, both front- and backend, has ceased to exist.
-Every user request, through any modality, creates custom tailored execute-once intercode to access the API of massive universal data stores.
+Every user request, through any modality, creates custom tailored execute-once intercode to access the APIs of massive universal data stores.

 Intercode is code, but you wouldn't recognise it.
 The LLM remains a black box, its internal representations are dynamic, changing.
 Its language may have evolved from Python; but it had to adapt to accomodate the ever more complex activity patterns forming thoughts and personality.
 It had to evade the evolutional performance pressure.